New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays: Predictions for LFUV ratios in the SM and the NP scenarios

-In figures~\ref{Fig:SPSPlot}-\ref{Fig:RLamda}, we show the predicted values in the SM and the NP scenarios (using the best-fit Wilson coefficients) for the LFUV ratios in the low $q^2$ bin, [0.045, 1] GeV$^2$, the central $q^2$ bin, [1, 6] GeV$^2$, and the high $q^2$ bin, [14, $q^2_{\text{max}}$] GeV$^2$, which include the errors due to the hadronic form factors.
-We perform our numerical analysis mostly based on these results.
-Additionally, tables~\ref{tab:Rf0bin}-\ref{tab:RLambdabin}, are given in appendix~\ref{app:LFUV}, where we explicitly list the central values and the errors due to form factors for the LFUV ratios in the SM and the NP scenarios.
-In order to be more conservative, we also give the deviations of LFUV ratios due to the $1\sigma$ ranges of the best-fit Wilson coefficients in these tables.
+In figures~\ref{Fig:SPSPlot}-\ref{Fig:RLamda}, we show the SM and the NP predictions, for the LFUV ratios in the low $q^2$ bin, [0.045, 1] GeV$^2$, the central $q^2$ bin, [1, 6] GeV$^2$, and the high $q^2$ bin, [14, $q^2_{\text{max}}$] GeV$^2$.
+The height of the bars in figures~\ref{Fig:SPSPlot}-\ref{Fig:RLamda}, represent the uncertainty in the SM and NP predictions due to the errors in the form factors.
+We explicitly list the central values predictions and the predictions due to the errors in the form factors, for all the LFUV ratios in the SM and the NP scenarios, in tables~\ref{tab:Rf0bin}-\ref{tab:RLambdabin}, of appendix~\ref{app:LFUV}.